Apportionment is the term used when someone who shares in a common grazing wants to take part of the common grazing for their own exclusive use.

 If you are intending to use the land for a development that requires planning consent, you must send us a copy of your planning consent or at least your planning reference with your application.

-Please note: we have revised their procedure for applying for an individual apportionment of a Common Grazing.
+Please note: we revised our procedures for applying for an individual apportionment of a common grazings in May 2017.

-If you wish to use the Common Grazing for forestry purposes or for another purpose other than cultivation the Grazing Committee need to apply under Section 50 or Section 50B respectively of the Crofters (Scotland) Act 1993,
+If you wish to use the common grazings for another purpose other than cultivation (eg for a renewable energy project), the Grazings Committee will need to apply under section 50B of the Crofters (Scotland) Act 1993.

 Please ensure you submit your Registers of Scotland (RoS) Registration Application form along with your application, if required.